EPIC-guide/epic-guide.github.io/_life/money-americans.md

       cashback offers to you, which means they can charge Dunkin' extra extra to promote itself to, say, middle-class consumers who live in neighborhoods with equal Starbucks and Dunkin' presence who don't currently buy coffee regularly.
-Mwahahaha&hellip;
+Mwahahaha…

-[^4]: It is also sound financial advice because it is how you build a credit score,
+[^6]: It is also sound financial advice because it is how you build a credit score,
       which determines your societal standing, as mentioned previously.
-Unfortunately, poorer people tend not to have access to "sound financial advice"&hellip; and also are more likely to pay by cash (because they get _paid_ in cash), or use credit cards with less cashback (because they are riskier clients for Wells Fargo, and have lower credit scores).
+Unfortunately, poorer people tend not to have access to "sound financial advice"… and also are more likely to pay by cash (because they get _paid_ in cash), or use credit cards with less cashback (because they are riskier clients for Wells Fargo, and have lower credit scores).
 Which means that cashback is a great system for moving money from the poor to the rich.

-[^5]: But if you ask anyone about it, they'll say, "No, we use credit cards all the
-      time!
-I hardly carry cash these days."
-But they would be confusing credit cards with _debit cards_, which are radically different, which just goes to show how deep the non-credit card culture is.

-[^6]: (? ikr)
+[^7]: (? ikr)

-[^7]: It is only the case for someone moving in from a different canton within
-      Switzerland.